ttecles/aidl-lyrics-recognition/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ## 2. Data Set <a name="dataset"></a>
 To train our model we opted for the [DALI data set](https://github.com/gabolsgabs/DALI), published in 2018.
 It is to this day the biggest data set in the field of singing voice research which aligns audio to notes and their lyrics along high quality standards.
 Access was granted to us for the first version, DALI v1, with 5358 songs in full duration and multiple languages.
 For more information please check as well [this article](https://transactions.ismir.net/articles/10.5334/tismir.30/), published by the International Society for Music Information Retrieval.
+This is a graphical representation of the DALI data set:

 <p align="middle"><a href="https://drive.google.com/uc?export=view&id=1cs0GjeBhxCCY2mSCqbnSrK9lI0XxjhF1"><img src="https://drive.google.com/uc?export=view&id=1cs0GjeBhxCCY2mSCqbnSrK9lI0XxjhF1" style="width: auto; max-width: 100%; height: 200px" title="dali_alignment" /></p>